peer-workshop/peer-workshop.github.io/call-for-abstracts.md

 ## Submission details

 The deadline for abstract submission is **Friday, November 29, 2024**, 11:59 pm (UTC-12).
 Submissions should be made via the [PEER2025 OpenReview site](https://openreview.net/group?id=PEER/2025/Workshop).
-We expect to notify authors of their acceptance in mid-January 2025.
+We expect to notify authors of their acceptance in mid-February 2025.
 Please note that you must have an OpenReview account to submit an abstract and that new OpenReview accounts can take some time to be approved.

 ## Requirements